-Our success depends to a significant degree upon our management team.
+Our success depends to a significant degree upon our management team, specifically our Chief Executive Officer (or CEO) and Chief Operating Officer/Chief Financial Officer (or COO/CFO).
 If key personnel were to cease employment with the Company, we may be unable to find suitable replacements, and our operating results could suffer.
 We believe that our future success depends, in large part, upon our ability to hire and retain highly-skilled managerial and operational personnel.
 Competition for highly-skilled personnel is intense, and we may be unsuccessful in attracting and retaining such skilled personnel.
 If we lose or are unable to obtain the services of highly-skilled personnel, our ability to implement our investment strategies could be delayed or hindered and the value of our stockholders' investments in us may decline.